DrakeBrewer/newtonian/README.md

 cmake --version
 ```

-If the version output is not what you were expecting, you may need to change your PATH.
+If the version output is not what you were expecting, you may need to configure your PATH.
 Example:
 // in .bashrc
 export PATH=/usr/local/bin:$PATH
 Then, you must reload the configurations using:
 source ~/.bashrc

-I (Isaac Osorio Beltran) added this linux install stuff, just didn't do it on the pull request

 ## Build
 From within the root directory of the project run: